JStumpp/awesome-android/readme.md

 - [Programming Community Curated Resources for Learning Android Development](https://hackr.io/tutorials/learn-android-development) - Android Tutorials & Courses submitted and voted by the programming community.
 - [Vogella Tutorials](https://www.vogella.com/tutorials/android.html) - Very good tutorials by Lars Vogel.
+- [Android API Levels](https://apilevels.com/) - A quick reference table of Android versions with SDK & API levels, version codes, codenames, cumulative usage, and more.
 - [Android Design in Action Video series](https://www.youtube.com/playlist?list=PLWz5rJ2EKKc8j2B95zGMb8muZvrIy-wcF) The video series by Android Design Team of Google.
 - [Android DevBytes Video Series](https://www.youtube.com/playlist?list=PLWz5rJ2EKKc_XOgcRukSoKKjewFJZrKV0) - It is the technical counterpart of Android Design in Action series.
 - [Developing for Android](https://medium.com/google-developers/developing-for-android-introduction-5345b451567c) - A series of articles from Googler Chet Hasae and others, answering most commonly asked question: "What are some of the important rules to keep in mind when developing Android applications?".